Subcribe to Our Newsletter

 This picture from 2004 shows this anti-UV conditioning stain applied to a friend’s spa cover.

 Twelve years later the cover had long been water-logged.
 Our friend, Rebecca, found a used cover and swapped out the foam inserts.
-The vinyl on this used cover was years younger, but Rebecca's, despite ten years of blistering Southern California sun and torrential rainstorms, was in better condition thanks to a single application of Rub ’n Restore® vinyl dye.
+The vinyl on this used cover was years younger, but Rebecca's, despite ten years of blistering Southern California sun and torrential rainstorms, was in better condition thanks to a single application of Rub ’n Restore® anti-UV vinyl paint.
 We confidently guarantee that Rub ’n Restore® will double or triple the life of marine vinyl on hot tub covers!

 Endeavoring to finally share this information, I shot a video one afternoon in the brief hour-and-a-half window where the autumn light was optimal.
 CC (mom, business partner, original Vinyl Lady) and the boyfriend concurred that the video was informative but boring, and that it would be much more successful delivered in a swimsuit.